bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # printer descriptions folder : folder

-Returns the preinter descriptions folder of the system domain
+Returns the preinter descriptions folder of the system domain.

 # printer drivers folder : folder

-Returns the printer drivers folder of the system domain
+Returns the printer drivers folder of the system domain.

 # printers folder : folder

-Returns the printers folder of the system domain
+Returns the printers folder of the system domain.

 # printmonitor documents folder : folder

-Returns the printmonitor documents folder of the system domain
+Returns the printmonitor documents folder of the system domain.

 # private firewall profile type : firewall profile type